smart-data-models/dataModel.Transportation/CityWork/doc/spec_JA.md

         model: https://schema.org/Text
         type: Property
     workDate:
-      description: 'Date and time (Day or period) of the works.
-It can be represented by an specific time string'
+      description: Date and time (Day or period) of the works.
+It can be represented by an specific time string
       type: string
       x-ngsi:
         model: https://schema.org/DateTime